-The LuxPad spoke to Polly Williams from Camberyard, who specialise in helping interior professionals forge their careers, and she explained that “[their] advice is always the same.
-Take the time to work out a career action plan so that you know what kind of designer you want to be and how you can realise your goals” She explains that “spending the time to work out what kind of interior designer you aspire to be before you embark on your career journey” can be one of the most helpful steps of all.
+The LuxPad spoke to Polly Williams from Camberyard, who specialize in helping interior professionals forge their careers, and she explained that “[their] advice is always the same.
+Take the time to work out a career action plan so that you know what kind of designer you want to be and how you can realize your goals” She explains that “spending the time to work out what kind of interior designer you aspire to be before you embark on your career journey” can be one of the most helpful steps of all.

 3) What can I expect to earn?

 The salary of an interior designer is very much dependent on level of experience.
 Junior and entry level positions start at the lower end of the scale, while head designers can earn much more.
 Freelance designers set their own hourly rates.

 4) How can I further my career as an interior designer?

 Once you’re a fully fledged interior designer, how can you stay at the top of your game?
 Consider a membership to a professional institution, continue to network with other industry professionals and enrol in further training courses.

 - British Institute of Interior Design – a BIID membership is extremely highly regarded in the UK, and is well worth looking into if you are a practising interior designer with over 6 years of combined education and work experience.
 If you are an interior designer with less than 6 years experience, you can join the organisation and work towards a full BIID accreditation.

 - Chartered Society of Designers – whether you’re a student looking to improve your opportunities at an early stage, or a fully -fledged chartered designer, a CSD membership is accessible to everyone in the industry.
 The membership levels change according to your experience level – but all offer access to a network of like-minded individuals.